-This last phrase sets a timing stamp on the recognition, in that the accounting standards don’t want us recording an asset for something that has yet to happen.
-In other words, all of the above must have taken place and be present at the end of the financial period we are making this balance day adjustment.
+This last phrase sets a timing stamp on the recognition that the accounting standards don’t want us recording an asset for something that has yet to happen.
+In other words, all of the above must have taken place and be present at the end of the financial period we are making this balance day adjustment for.

 Prepayment Example and Journal Entries

-ABC Ltd has a number of rental agreements in place for storage it needs and one of these units it pays for 12 months in advance each year to take advantage of an attractive upfront discount offered by the landlord.
-On January 1st each year ABC pays $6,000 for this storage unit.
+ABC Ltd has several rental agreements in place for storage it needs, and one of these units pays for 12 months in advance each year to take advantage of an attractive upfront discount offered by the landlord.
+On January 1st each year, ABC pays $6,000 for this storage unit.
 And has a balance date of 31 March.

 |1 Jan||Rent Expense||$6,000|||

 An important note to make here.
-If ABC ran its accounting system on a cash basis, ie it only records transactions when cash moves, then this type of adjustment is not required.
-The full expense of $6,000 would be recognised in their accounts for year ended 31 March.
+If ABC ran its accounting system on a cash basis, i.e. it only records transactions when cash moves, this type of adjustment is not required.
+The whole expense of $6,000 would be recognised in their accounts for the year ended 31 March.

-However, we they use the accrual system and so we need to reflect where the economic benefits flow in and out of the business.
+However, they use the accrual system, and so we need to reflect where the economic benefits flow in and out of business.
 So we have to apportion the prepayment.

 1 January to 31 March = 3 months of rent “economic benefit” consumed

-This is leaves us with 9 months of economic benefits to still be received in the form of future rent.
+This leaves us with nine months of economic benefits to still be received in the form of future rent.
 This is the amount we need to adjust for:

 9 months / 12 months x $6,000 = $4,500

-The following journal entry would be entered in ABC’s general journal system to reflect the trigger of when prepayments will occur in ABC’s books:
+We would enter the following journal entry in ABC’s general journal system to reflect the trigger of when prepayments will occur in ABC’s books:

 |31 March||Prepaid Rent||$4,500|||

-You can see this second journal entry reduces the rental expense by $4,500, as this economic benefits has not been consumed in the reporting period ending 31 March.
+You can see this second journal entry reduces the rental expense by $4,500, as these economic benefits have not been consumed in the reporting period ending 31 March.
 While the debit creates an asset (as defined above) of prepaid rent of $4,500.

-Of course we can’t carrying this current asset on the books as the economic benefits it represents are being consumed each month.
-ABC prepares quarterly internal full accrual accounts and so its time to make another adjustment.
-We know three months of rent have passed and so the prepaid rent balance has to be reduced by: 3 months x $500 per month = $1,500.
+Of course, we can’t carry this current asset on the books as the economic benefits it represents are being consumed each month.
+ABC prepares quarterly internal full accrual accounts, and so it’s time to make another adjustment.
+We know three months of rent have passed, and so the prepaid rent balance has to be reduced by: 3 months x $500 per month = $1,500.

-The following journal entry would entered in ABC’s general journal system:
+We would enter the following journal entry in ABC’s general journal system: